Road Safety for Younger Children

 Explain the importance of being visible to drivers, especially in low light conditions.
 Wearing bright or reflective clothing can help drivers see pedestrians more easily.
 Encourage your child to wear bright or reflective clothing when out near roads, and explain how this helps keep them safe.
 More information on how to be safe and seen can be found here.

-It’s important for your child to walk on the right side of the road, facing oncoming traffic when walking on country roads.
+It’s important to teach your child to walk on the right side of the road, facing oncoming traffic when walking on country roads.
 This allows you and your child to see approaching vehicles and react quickly.
 Emphasise staying close to the edge and using any available verge for safety.

 Booster Seats and Child Restraints